LoriRoussey/exegetes.eu.org/_posts/EN_posts/2016-05-09-legal-action-against-the-french-surveillance-law.md

 The provisions on international surveillance legalise the vast Internet traffic collection system implemented by the DGSE (French foreign intelligence services) since 2008 to catch up with the NSA and the GCHQ in this area.
 It is very large-scale surveillance: the Prime Minister is to designate the submarine cables and other networks on which the DGSE can connect and authorises it to set up mass interceptions of the traffic.

 This indiscriminate surveillance of communications constitutes a frontal attack on the Rule of Law that is contrary to the case law of the ECJ and the ECHR, which require to specify the existence of a reasonable suspicion against the persons whose communications are intercepted.
-On this matter, the Dutch MEP Sophie in't Veld [just challenged](https://twitter.com/SophieintVeld/status/727844560731287552) those provisions before the CNCTR[^cnctr].

-[^cnctr]: National Oversight Commission for Intelligence-Gathering Techniques.
+On this matter, the Dutch MEP Sophie in't Veld [just challenged](https://twitter.com/SophieintVeld/status/727844560731287552) those provisions before the CNCTR[^](National Oversight Commission for Intelligence-Gathering Techniques.).

 Finally, as the French Constitutional Council has validated, citizens under surveillance have no legal remedy to challenge the so-called international surveillance measures, which is blatantly violating European conventions.